 - Is Saint Lucia safe for solo female travellers?

-- Is the food in Saint Lucia safe?
+- FAQ about Staying Safe in Saint Lucia

 How Safe is Saint Lucia?
 (Our take)